 And then when you add in good fishing…i think that’s what they call bliss.

 What is not similar to trout fishing then?

-Well, among the glaring differences when trout fishing are you probably don’t have to worry about charging herd of elephants, stealthy marauding tigers, or mean stinking wild boars rushing at you, among others!
+Well, among the glaring differences when trout fishing are you probably don’t have to worry about charging herd of elephants, stealthy marauding big cats, or mean stinking wild boars rushing at you, among others!

 Also, some say pound-for-pound the mahseer is much more stronger than a trout.
 Well, I’m not sure how does one measure that but the mahseer is a powerful fish for sure.

 Mahseer fishing requires you to trudge upstream making as little commotion as possible, and as you make progress keep a lookout upfront for cruising fish, nervous water or fish waiting to feed, plus likely fish holding places such as deep pools, fast waters, structures and sheltered margins along the edges.

 A fishing guide who is familiar with the river will point you to where the larger fish might be holding, possibly saving you precious time which is invaluable when you have a limited time to catch a trophy fish.